asyncapi/spec/README.md

 url: https://example.com
 ```

-#### <a name="componentsObject"></a>Components Object

-Holds a set of reusable objects for different aspects of the AsyncAPI specification.
-All objects defined within the components object will have no effect on the API unless they are explicitly referenced from properties outside the components object.

 #### <a name="referenceObject"></a>Reference Object

 A simple object to allow referencing other components in the specification, internally and externally.